godotengine/godot-docs/classes/class_node.rst

 Nodes can also process input events.
 When present, the :ref:`_input<class_Node_private_method__input>` function will be called for each input that the program receives.
 In many cases, this can be overkill (unless used for simple projects), and the :ref:`_unhandled_input<class_Node_private_method__unhandled_input>` function might be preferred; it is called when the input event was not handled by anyone else (typically, GUI :ref:`Control<class_Control>` nodes), ensuring that the node only receives the events that were meant for it.

-To keep track of the scene hierarchy (especially when instancing scenes into other scenes), an "owner" can be set for the node with the :ref:`owner<class_Node_property_owner>` property.
+To keep track of the scene hierarchy (especially when instantiating scenes into other scenes), an "owner" can be set for the node with the :ref:`owner<class_Node_property_owner>` property.
 This keeps track of who instantiated what.
 This is mostly useful when writing editors and tools, though.

 Finally, when a node is freed with :ref:`Object.free<class_Object_method_free>` or :ref:`queue_free<class_Node_method_queue_free>`, it will also free all its children.